microsoft/WhatTheHack/024-HealthyBrainSynapse/Student/06-new-data.md

 ## Success Criteria
-- Locate suitable data and implement this analysis.
+- Located suitable data and implement this analysis
-- Add a new data ingestion flow to put yearly population data by country into the data store.
+- Added a new data ingestion flow to put yearly population data by country into the data store
-- Cleanse or transform the data so "country" in the population data and in the powerlifting data can be correlated (i.e. joined).
+- Cleansed or transformed the data so "country" in the population data and in the powerlifting data can be correlated (i.e. joined)
-- Create a query, view, or dataset that calculates participation rate by country, by year.
+- Created a query, view, or dataset that calculates participation rate by country, by year
-- Add the resulting data to your visualizations from Challenge 3.
+- Added the resulting data to your visualizations from Challenge 3
-- Idenfity another country level metric (e.g., GDP, health score, BMI, diet, education) that can be compared to lifter participation to gain insights on growth of the sport.
+- Identified another country level metric (e.g., GDP, health score, BMI, diet, education) that can be compared to lifter participation to gain insights on growth of the sport.